-Vegan Pasta with Spinach and Tomatoes, a quick recipe ready in well under 30 minutes.
+Spinach and Tomato Pasta, a quick and easy recipe ready in well under 30 minutes.
 Super delicious and super simple, this dish makes a great dinner for the whole family.
 It's vegan and vegetarian friendly too, but can be tweaked to one's liking.

 This recipe is simplicity at its best; easy to prepare, cheap, using fresh ingredients that won't break the bank, and it's a sure win with the whole family.